roualdes/minipdb/README.md

 Initialize a MiniPDB managed database by either downloading minipdb.sqlite or initializing a database with the tables that MiniPDB uses.

+Use the flag `--database` to tell minipdb the full file path to the desired SQLite database.
+The default path is `~/.minipdb/minipdb.sqlite`, which will be created if it does not already exist.

 #### download minipdb.sqlite

 To download minipdb.sqlite into the file `~/.minipdb/minipdb.sqlite` run the